dsl-logo

 • Gambling and gaming

-Keep in mind that a balance transfer does not wipe out your existing debt, it simply transfers it.
+Keep in mind, too, that a balance transfer does not wipe out your existing debt, it simply transfers it.
 You will still need to repay your balance transfer amount, and ensure the interest-free period is sufficient for you to make repayments without incurring interest charges.
-After the balance transfer period the card's standard interest rate will apply, which will likely be high on a rewards card.
+After the balance transfer period the card's cash advance will usually applies, which will likely be high on a rewards card.

 The rewards program you join will largely depend on the card issuer you choose to apply with.
 Banks will often have a range of rewards program options, including their own program and partner programs most commonly those run by Australia's major airlines: